 Kodaline tour dates

-From the unlikely beginning of a toilet paper factory in Wakefield to touring the world and a Top 10 album, 2009’s ‘Ignore The Ignorant’, three piece indie band, The Cribs, are masters of addictive, wiry indie pop suss.
-In a career spanning almost 10 years the Yorkshire men have produced passionate anti-hipster anthems including ‘Our Bovine Public’, ‘Mirror Kissers’ and ‘Hey Scenesters!’.
+From the unlikely beginning of a toilet paper factory in Wakefield to touring the world and notching up three Top 10 albums in the UK, The Cribs are masters of addictive, wiry indie pop suss.
+Since 2002 the Yorkshire men have produced passionate anti-hipster anthems including ‘Men's Needs’, ‘Mirror Kissers’ and ‘Hey Scenesters!’.

 The Cribs tour dates